 Response:

-table 1 was changed according to the reviewer's comment, and two additional tables were included, representing univariate analysis (correlation among variables related to the ISBAR) and logistic regression to predict project satisfaction.
+Table 1 has been changed according to the reviewer’s comment and two additional tables have been included representing univariate analysis (correlation among variables related to the ISBAR) and logistic regression to predict project satisfaction.

 b.
 Does the reference list cover the relevant literature adequately and in an unbiased manner?
 Yes c.
 Are the statistical methods valid and correctly applied? (e.g. sample size, choice of test) Yes d.
 Are the methods sufficiently documented to allow replication studies?
 No

 Comment:

-Method section was elaborated
+The method section has been elaborated to account for this.

 QUALITY ASSESSMENT: Rigor 2 Quality of the writing 4 Overall quality of the content 3 Interest to a general audience 2